quii/learn-go-with-tests/gb-readme.md

 _Or learn test-driven development with Go_

 * Explore the Go language by writing tests
 * **Get a grounding with TDD**.
-Go is a good language for learning TDD because it is a simple language to learn and testing is built in
+Go is a good language for learning TDD because it is a simple language to learn and testing is built-in
-* Be confident that you'll be able to start writing robust, well tested systems in Go
+* Be confident that you'll be able to start writing robust, well-tested systems in Go

 ## Background